A dedicated editor is designed to do only one thing: video editing.

 The Avid editing screen shown below more accurately depicts how timelines actually look on an editing system.
 This particular system allows you to mix standard-definition and high-definition video in the same project -- an important consideration during this period of analog-to-digital transition.
-(Avid's Media Composer is used in 90% of evening network programming.)
+(Avid's Media Composer is used in the majority of network programming.)

 With sophisticate editing systems there are a variety of video filters and plug-ins available (software that adds various effect options to the original editing program).

 Examples in video are various types of blur, color correction, cropping, sharpening, fog effects, geometric distortions, and even image stabilization.

 The latter attempts to lock onto a central element in a scene and keep it from moving, thus canceling moderate camera shake.
 More on that later.